OPENFILENAME

 filename strings are separated by spaces and the function uses short

 filenames for filenames with spaces.
-You can use the FindFirstFile If you
+You can use the FindFirstFile function to convert

 specify a custom template for an old-style dialog box, the definition of the